-Mitigation is proposed for direct impacts to the segment of Del Mar Heights Road between the I-5 SB ramps and the I-5 NB ramps (Mitigation Measure 5.2-1).
+Mitigation is proposed for direct impacts to the segment of Del Mar Heights Road between the I-5 SB ramps and the I-5 NB ramps (Mitigation Measures 5.2-1).
 This segment of Del Mar Heights Road is located on the bridge that crosses over I-5.
 The proposed mitigation entails reconfiguring the median on the bridge to extend the EB to NB dual left-turn pocket.
-Direct impacts are considered significant because the roadway segment would continue to operate at LOS E even with implementation of this proposed improvement.
+Direct impacts are considered significant because the roadway segment would continue to operate at LOS E even with implementation of this proposed improvement Mitigation Measure 5.2-1.
+If a new bridge is constructed adding a third eastbound through lane, the project's impacts would be fully mitigated.
+However, such improvements are within the jurisdiction of Caltrans and not the City.
 Therefore, direct impacts would remain significant.